openharmony/docs/en/application-dev/reference/apis/js-apis-worker.md

 onmessage?: (event: MessageEvent\<T>) =&gt; void

-Defines the event handler to be called when the worker thread receives a message sent by the host thread through **worker.postMessage**.
+Defines the event handler to be called when the worker thread receives a message sent by the host thread through **postMessage**.
 The event handler is executed in the worker thread.

 **System capability**: SystemCapability.Utils.Lang